AndreaCignoni/FundamentalsOfDataAnalysis/README.md

-# FundamentalsOfDataAnalysis
-Fundamentals Of Data Analysis
+# Fundamentals Of DataAnalysis

+This is my project.
+By Andrea Cignoni.
+- 1. One.
+- 2. Two.
+- 3. Three.

+***

+- 1. One.
+- 2. Two.
+- 3. Three.